 When you reach this new PHP file you just created, it will automatically return the current path to the Mautic commands in your own server.

 Take note of the path showing in your browser and then delete this file you've just created, we don't want anyone else knowing about your server's path...

 3rd variable.
 The timing:

-I'm not going to discuss the details about cron job timings in this post, I'll write a new post soon explaining how to properly "time" your cron jobs, for now you just need to know that * * * * * means every minute and that you need to add "PHP " (notice the extra space) after that so your server knows how to run the rest of the command.
+I'm not going to discuss the details about cron job timings in this post, I'll write a new post soon explaining how to properly "time" your cron jobs, for now, you just need to know that * * * * * means every minute and that you need to add "PHP " (notice the extra space after the last * and after PHP) so your server knows how to run the rest of the command.

 Let's put it all together!